-TABLE IV.
-SECOND CLUSTER TOPICS
+TABLE IV.SECOND CLUSTER TOPICS

 Topic Description Sig

-The text underscores the severe
+The text underscores the

+severe repercussions for

-repercussions for disbelief and sin,
+disbelief and sin,

-Divine Judgment and including divine retribution and
+Divine Judgment including divine

+and retribution and eternal

-Consequences eternal punishment in Hell.
+Consequences punishment in Hell.
 95

+It provides

-It provides comprehensive guidance
+comprehensive guidance

-on moral and spiritual rectitude,
+on moral and spiritual

+rectitude, advocating for

-Guidance and Spiritual advocating for adherence to divine
+Guidance and adherence to divine

-Conduct revelations and righteous living.
+Spiritual revelations and righteous

+Conduct living.
 90

-The narrative discusses the historical
+The narrative discusses

+the historical rejection of

-rejection of prophets and the dire
+prophets and the dire

+Prophetic consequences for

-Prophetic Messages consequences for communities that
+Messages and communities that denied

-and Rejection denied their messages.
+Rejection their messages.
 85

-Amidst warnings, the text highlights
+Amidst warnings, the text

+highlights God's mercy

-God's mercy and forgiveness for
+and forgiveness for

+believers, promising

-Divine Mercy and believers, promising divine
+Divine Mercy divine protection and

-Protection protection and rewards in Paradise.
+and Protection rewards in Paradise.
 80

-The text distinguishes between true
+The text distinguishes

+between true believers

-believers and hypocrites,
+and hypocrites,

+emphasizing the

-emphasizing the importance of
+Faith Integrity importance of sincere

-Faith Integrity and sincere faith and individual
+and faith and individual

 Accountability accountability.
 75